vchukwuma/Victor-s_portfolio/README.md

 - Display the average weekly values.
 - Highlight weeks that are above and below the average to draw attention to sales & profit performance.

+More about the project can be found on my [GitHub Repository](https://github.com/vchukwuma/Project-1-Tableau-User-Story-Sales-Performance-Dashboard-Analysis)

 ## Overview Of The Singular Dashboard Design